Sidaril/NexusLogistics/README.md

 Once in-game, you can use the following hotkeys to access the mod's features.

--   **Toggle Main Window:** `LeftControl + L`
+* **Toggle Main Window:** `LeftControl + L`
-    -   This window contains the main toggles for enabling the mod, auto-replenishment, auto-spraying, and cheat options.
+    * This window contains the main toggles for enabling the mod, auto-replenishment, auto-spraying, and cheat options.
--   **Toggle Storage Window:** `LeftControl + K`
+* **Toggle Storage Window:** `LeftControl + K`
-    -   This window shows you the current contents of your central remote storage.
+    * This window shows you the current contents of your central remote storage.
 You can browse items by category (Raw, Intermediates, Buildings, etc.).
-    -   **Set Item Limits:** In this window, you can click on the number in the "Limit" column for any item and type a new value to cap how much of that item the network will store.
+    * **Set Item Limits:** In this window, you can click on the number in the "Limit" column for any item and type a new value to cap how much of that item the network will store.

-## Main Panels Explained
+### UI Panels Explained

--   **Main Options:** Core features like enabling the mod, auto-replenishing your inventory, and managing fuel for thermal power plants.
+#### Main Options Panel

+* **Enable Mod:** The master switch for the entire mod.
+* **Auto Replenish:** Automatically replenishes items in your inventory that have a filter set (middle-click a slot to set a filter).
+* **Auto Spray:** Enables automatic proliferation of items in the network.
+    * **Consume Proliferator:** If checked, this will consume proliferator points from the sprayers you have in the network.
+If unchecked, proliferation is free.
+* **Recover from storage boxes/tanks:** When enabled, the mod will pull items from standard storage containers and liquid tanks into the network.
+* **Auto-Replenish Thermal Power Plant Fuel:** Automatically supplies fuel to your thermal power plants.
+You can select a specific fuel type or leave it on "Auto" to let the mod intelligently choose based on your resource reserves.

+#### Items Panel

--   **Items:** Contains the "infinite" toggles for buildings, minerals, general items, and soil pile.
+Contains the "infinite" resource toggles.
+Useful for testing or sandbox-style gameplay.

+* **Infinite Buildings**
+* **Infinite Minerals**
+* **Infinite Items**
+* **Infinite Soil Pile**

+#### Combat Panel

--   **Combat:** Contains the "infinite" toggles for ammo and fleet units, plus a button to clear non-essential items from Battlefield Analysis Bases.
+Contains "infinite" toggles for military supplies and a utility button.

+* **Infinite Ammo**
+* **Infinite Fleet**
+* **Clear Battlefield Analysis Base:** Removes items from Battlefield Analysis Bases that you have marked to not be picked up, keeping their storage clean.

 ## Building from Source (Optional)